MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 We have organized our continues integration into three separate files: one for doing unittesting, one for running isort testing and one for running flake8.
 The isort test and the flake8 test are only run on the Ubuntu operating system and the python version 3.8.
 The unittesting is also run on the windows operating system and python version 3.10.
 Here we also make use of caching to speed up the process.
+Testing the dataset consists of loading the data and checking whether the format is correct.
+More precicely we check if the data (en-de) is given as a string and a label.
+When testing the model the following things must be satisfied
+- The model is in torch
+- The model outputs the translated sentence as a list containing a string
+- In both training, validation and test the model outputs a torch tensor containing a float (not NaN)

 ## Running code and tracking experiments